Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 It's only one page long.

-Uh he he said who who are the people there's no one in this room who's read this.
+There's no one in this room who's read this.

-Uh th there's no one in the room who knows what's who can reliably say what's in it, who knows what we're voting for, and he wound up dropping it on the floor, uh and there was a huge crash and the sound.
+There's no one in the room who knows what's, who can reliably say what's in it, who knows what we're voting for.

-If if it things had gone the way it should have, the entire Capitol would have cracked asunder and the dome would have fallen to the ground and we could have started from scratch again.
+If things had gone the way it should have, the entire Capitol would have cracked asunder and the dome would have fallen to the ground and we could have started from scratch again.

-Twelve hundred page bills that the legislators don't bother reading.
+But this is not compatible with a truly free society, 1,200-page bills that the legislators don't bother reading.

 Well, I like the fact that he gave his little speech, but I think it should have gone beyond this little speech because now what?

-I mean it didn't do anything in the end.
+I mean, it didn't do anything in the end.

 No, but what it has done, I think, is it has reframed the debate.